grant-olson/grant-olson.github.io/_posts/2015-03-19-certificate_chains_amazon_ec2_and_you.md

 Are you getting https sec_error_unknown_issuer Error in Firefox?
 Did you add https at your EC2 Load Balancer?
 Well then Amazon lied to you.

-We just dealt with a really frustrating error over at webkite.
+We just dealt with a really frustrating error over at WebKite.
 Our site was suddenly broken with a bad ssl certificate, but only on Firefox.
 To make matters more confusing, things worked fine on all our Firefox installs in the office, but only blew up on clean installs.